Cape Town: South African period

-In 1910, Britain established the Union of South Africa, which unified the Cape Colony with the two defeated Boer Republics and the British colony of Natal.
+In 1910 Britain established the Union of South Africa which unified the Cape Colony with the two defeated Boer Republics and the British colony of Natal.
 Cape Town became the legislative capital of the Union, and later of the Republic of South Africa.

-By the time of the 1936 census Johannesburg had overtaken Cape Town as the largest city in the country.
+By the time of the 1936 census, Johannesburg had overtaken Cape Town as the largest city in the country.

+In 1945 the expansion of the Cape Town foreshore was completed, adding an additional 194 ha to the Cape Town CBD, and by extension, the City Bowl region.

 Apartheid era

-Prior to the mid-twentieth century, Cape Town was one of the most racially integrated cities in the South Africa.
-In the 1948 national elections, the National Party won on a platform of apartheid (racial segregation) under the slogan of "swart gevaar" (Afrikaans for "black danger").
-This led to the erosion and eventual abolition of the Cape's multiracial franchise, as well as to the Group Areas Act, which classified all areas according to race.
-Formerly multi-racial suburbs of Cape Town were either purged of residents deemed unlawful by apartheid legislation or demolished.
-The most infamous example of this in Cape Town was District Six.
-After it was declared a whites-only region in 1965, all housing there was demolished and over 60,000 residents were forcibly removed.
+Prior to the mid-twentieth century Cape Town was one of the most racially integrated cities in South Africa.
+In the 1948 national elections the National Party won on a platform of apartheid (racial segregation) under the slogan of "swart gevaar" (Afrikaans for "black danger").
+This led to the erosion and eventual abolition of the Cape's multiracial franchise.

+In 1950 the apartheid government first introduced the Group Areas Act, which classified and segregated urban areas according to race.
+Formerly multi-racial suburbs of Cape Town were either purged of residents deemed unlawful by apartheid legislation, or demolished.
+The most infamous example of this in Cape Town was the suburb of District Six.
+After it was declared a whites-only area in 1965, all housing there was demolished and over 60,000 residents were forcibly removed.
 Many of these residents were relocated to the Cape Flats.

-The earliest of the Cape Flats forced removals were to Langa particularly with the 1923 Native Urban Areas Act.
-Langa is the oldest township in Cape Town and the scene of much resistance against Apartheid.
-Its origins go back to the 19th century.
-Under apartheid, the Cape was considered a "Coloured labour preference area", to the exclusion of "Bantus", i.e. Africans.
+The earliest of the Cape Flats forced removals saw the expulsion of Black South Africans to Langa, Cape Town's first and oldest township, in line with the 1923 Native Urban Areas Act.

+Under apartheid the Cape was considered a "Coloured labour preference area", to the exclusion of "Bantus", i.e. Black Africans.
 The implementation of this policy was widely opposed by trade unions, civil society and opposition parties.
-It is notable that this policy was not advocated for by any coloured political group, and its implementation was a unilateral decision by the apartheid government.
-School students from Langa, Gugulethu and Nyanga in Cape Town reacted to the news of protests against Bantu Education in Soweto in June 1976 and organised gatherings and marches, which were met with resistance from the police.
-A number of school buildings were burnt down.
+It is notable that this policy was not advocated for by any Coloured political group, and its implementation was a unilateral decision by the apartheid government.

+During the student-led Soweto Uprising of June 1976, school students from Langa, Gugulethu and Nyanga in Cape Town reacted to the news of the protests against Bantu Education by organising gatherings and marches of their own.
+A number of school buildings were burnt down and the protest action was met with forceful resistance from the police.

+Cape Town has been home to many leaders of the anti-apartheid movement.
+In Table Bay, 10 km from the city is Robben Island.
+This penitentiary island was the site of a maximum security prison where many famous apartheird-era political prisoners served long prison sentences.
+Famous prisoners include activist, lawyer and future president Nelson Mandela who served 18 of his 27 years of imprisonment on the island, as well as two other future presidents, Kgalema Motlanthe and Jacob Zuma.